OffLight: An Offline Multi-Agent Reinforcement Learning Framework for Traffic Signal Control: Results and Discussion

 \subsection{Performance on Mixed-Quality Data}

 We assess OffLight’s performance on datasets with varying proportions of expert and random policy data.
 The results are shown for three traffic networks: Jinan, Hangzhou, and Manhattan, under low, medium, and high traffic demand.
+Results show that OffLight consistently outperforms baselines, particularly in high-demand conditions, demonstrating its ability to manage congestion in large-scale networks.